sulitas/020-JAVAFX---CSSTHEMEDEMO/README.md

 - The change of applications' themes, using different buttons for each theme.

 Functioning

--Using the "Load Style 1" and "Load Style 2" push buttons changes the application style: colors, fonts, and button sizes.
+Using the "Load Style 1" and "Load Style 2" push buttons changes the application style: colors, fonts, and button sizes.